Scientific terms translated

 Limited histotrophy = when embryos of "Ovoviviparous" sharks are nourished via mucoid secretions from the mother's uterine wall.
 Relatively, costly to mother compared to "Lecithotrophy", but less costly than "Histotrophy"

 Lipid histotrophy = when embryos of "Viviparous" species are nourished with uterine milk without direct connection to the uterine wall (In comparison to "Placental viviparity".
 See also "Histotrophy")

-Longlining / Long-line fishing = commercial fishing method utilising a line with multiple (sometimes thousands) of baited hooks at regular intervals.
-Relatively less destructive method than "Gill nets", with reduced "Post-release mortality of sharks caught as "Bycatch"
+Longlining / Long-line fishing = commercial fishing method utilising a line with multiple (maybe thousands) of baited hooks at regular intervals.
+Relatively less destructive method than "Gill nets", with reduced "Post-release mortality" of sharks caught as "Bycatch"